aamnah/notes/src/content/react/swr-vs-redux.md

 With Redux, persisting is simple, you use [redux-persist](https://github.com/rt2zz/redux-persist).
 A similar ready made solution for SWR doesn't exist yet.
 There is [swr-sync-storage](https://github.com/sergiodxa/swr-sync-storage) from a guy who used to work at Vercel, and it'll sync SWR cache with `localStorage` or `sessionStorage` to get offline cache.
 But it's for web and not React Native.

+There is [this solution](https://gist.github.com/derindutz/179990f266e25306601dd53b8fbd8c6a) that [derindutz](https://github.com/derindutz) is using in production.
+You can switch out `localforage` for whichever caching mechanism you want.

-tl;d: you can do it, but it'll save the entire cache and is not performant as disk IO is heavy
+tl;d: you can do it, but it'll save the entire cache and is not performant as disk IO is heavy.

+> We did an extensive experiment with IndexedDB and it was awful from a product perspective.
+Disks are slow and customers tend to want strong reads from the kind of apps and dashboards that you use SWR for.
+> <small>- Vercel CEO</small>

 ### Conclusion